fbparreira/worms/README.md

 ## Example 2

-Often WoRMS will have more than one match for the same species, as is the case for *Gobius niger*.
+Often [WoRMS](https://www.marinespecies.org/index.php) will have more than one match for the same species name, as is the case for *Gobius niger*.
 In this case, the `worms()` function will automatically produce an `Error` with the instructions on how to proceed.

 ``` r
 species_names <-